 Another way to involve homeowners is through surveys to gauge how they feel about the state of the association and let them share if they have any concerns or suggestions.

 Communication is also important in increasing attendance at association meetings.
 Ideally, homeowners should attend, or at least participate in, annual meetings.
-Making sure notices are sent in compliance and in various ways, such as via mail, email, social media, website updates, etc., and that frequent reminders are sent will encourage more homeowners to attend.
+Making sure notices are sent in compliance and in various ways, such as via mail, email, social media, website updates, etc., and that frequent reminder are sent will encourage more homeowners to attend.
 Additionally, offering incentives like raffles will further urge homeowners to show up for meetings, not only ensuring quorum but increasing homeowner input and voting.
 Additionally, participation can be encouraged via electronic voting.

 While electronic voting doesn’t guarantee physical attendance at the meeting, online voting contributes toward quorum and provides an easier way for homeowners to cast their votes for board elections and potential governing documents amendments or special assessments.
 For regular board meetings, notice reminders should also be sent in various ways like email as well as social media and community website updates.

-Furthermore, meeting dates and times should take into consideration convenience of time and location, whether that be weeknights after most people are off work or on the weekends and hosted in common areas of the association, if possible.
+Furthermore, meeting dates and times should take into consideration the convenience of time and location, whether that be weeknights after most people are off work or on the weekends and hosted in common areas of the association, if possible.

 Any type of meeting, whether it be annual, board, or town hall, should involve adequate preparation, making sure necessary information is shared and the goals should be transparent.
 To achieve this, sharing the projected agenda beforehand will help homeowners understand the topic of the meeting and how much time they’ll be committing to should they choose to attend.
 If an agenda is provided and followed during the meetings, homeowners will be more likely to come, as they know what to expect and can come prepared with questions and concerns.
 Additionally, by including a homeowner forum during meetings, homeowners will see that their input is valued and will be more inclined to participate.